-Prestonpans Town Centre Strategy: Action 1 Reorganisation of Town Centre Car Parking Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Introduction of a controlled parking zone ELC Road Services Approval of Parking Management Strategy as part of Local Transport Strategy Implementation of stay lengths The Local Transport Strategy has been adopted, therefore this work will commence.
+Prestonpans To Parking own Centre Strategy: Action 1 Reorgan isation of To wn Centre Car Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Introduction of a controlled parking zone ELC Road Services 1.
+Approval of Parking Management Strategy as part of Local Transport Strategy 2.
+Implementation of stay lengths The Local Transport Strategy has been adopted, therefore this work will commence.

 - 8.3 Surveys indicate that Prestonpans Town Centre is used by 43% of its residents weekly or more frequently with 13% visiting daily.
 While the majority walk, 56% travel by car and 6% use a bus.
 The town centre must continue to be accessible to residents from its housing areas and in line with the East Lothian Local Transport Strategy.
-Encouragement to do so by means of active travel should be made. - 8.4 There is no town centre car park as such but on street parking is available and car parks at the Scotmid and Co-op.
+Encouragement to do so by means of active travel should be made. - There is no town centre car park as such but on street parking is available and car parks at the Scotmid and Co-op.
 The Parking Management Strategy which forms part of the Local Transport Strategy has been adopted and the town centre will be served by the reorganisation of the existing town centre car parking.
 This may require additional signage and every effort should be made to keep permanent signs to a minimum to minimise sign clutter.
 Parking in Prestonpans is currently free to use along the length of High Street, Ayres Wynd, New Street and Kirk Street and it is here that the Parking Management Strategy proposes to have a controlled parking zone.
 By limiting length of stay this will ensure that parking is available when it is required to access the town centre.

-Prestonpans To Prestonpans Town Centre Strategy: Action 2 Improve Access to the Town Centre

-Action and Lead and Joint Next Steps Timescale: Progress

-Location Working Short

-Medium

-Long

-Ongoing

-Encourage ELC Road Services / 1.
-Identify High quality

-pedestrian and ELC Housing Services access paths and improvement

-cycle access to routes that work has been

-Prestonpans require undertaken to

-Town Centre environmental Mill Wynd and

-enhancement to Kirk Wynd.

-make them A scheme to

-more user improve

-friendly Cookie's Wynd

-2.Identify has been

-funding prepared but

-not

-implemented
+Prestonpans To own Centre Strategy: Action 2 Improve Access to the e Town Centre Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Encourage pedestrian and cycle access to Prestonpans Town Centre ELC Road Services / ELC Housing Services 1.
+Identify access paths and routes that require environmental enhancement to make them more user friendly 2.
+Identify funding High quality improvement work has been undertaken to Mill Wynd and Kirk Wynd.
+A scheme to improve Cookie's Wynd has been prepared but not implemented

-- 8.5 Prestonpans High Street lies in the centre of the town and is accessible by walking and cycling along several path routes but only by road from newer housing areas to the south of the town.
+- 8.5 Prestonpans High Street lies in the centre of the town and is accessible by walking and cycling along several path routes but mainly by road from newer housing areas to the south of the town.
 In 2010 environmental improvements were made to two access paths to the town centre; Kirk Wynd and Mill Wynd with new street furniture, new steps and wall repairs.
 Similar improvements could be undertaken to other wynds and paths. - 8.6 Some paths however would benefit from improvement to encourage their use.
 To encourage cycling more, safe cycle parking must also be provided as part of access improvements.